New to orchestra, or struggling to remember what every common orchestral term means? Look no further.

 Tremolo: Orchestral technique of many small and unmeasured up and down bows, accented or unaccented, at various dynamics, as indicated by the composer.
 Often used to fill the sound more full, or to create excitement or tension.

 Vibrato: An oscillating of the sound, used to provide warmth to a note.
-Basically three kinds of vibrato: finger vibrato, hand vibato, arm vibrato, with string players tending to use one or more of these according to their own propensities.
+Basically three kinds of vibrato: finger vibrato, hand vibrato, arm vibrato, with string players tending to use one or more of these according to their own propensities.
 In the Baroque period vibrato was considered an ornament.
 In contemporary technique, continuous vibrato can be a problem and has to be controlled.

 Brand new to music lessons?
 Be sure to check out our Beginners Kits for every instrument.
-Take the guess work out of buying accessories!
+Take the guesswork out of buying accessories!

 Contact us today with your suggestions to add to our music dictionary.